BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 encrypted = crypto-msg
 ~~~

-For `crypto-msg`, this document specifies the use of "ChaCha20 and Poly1305 for IETF Protocols" as described in {{-CHACHA}}.
-When used with envelopes, the `crypto-message` construct `aad` (additional authenticated data) field is the `digest` of the plaintext.
+For `crypto-msg`, uses the definition in "UR Type Definition for Secure Messages" {{CRYPTO-MSG}} and repeats the salient specification here.
+This format specifies the use of "ChaCha20 and Poly1305 for IETF Protocols" as described in {{-CHACHA}}.
+When used with envelopes, the `crypto-msg` construct `aad` (additional authenticated data) field contains the `digest` of the plaintext, authenticating the declared digest using the Poly1305 HMAC.

 ~~~ cddl
 crypto-msg = #6.201([ ciphertext, nonce, auth, ? aad ])